-Java SE Subscription is a simple, low-cost monthly subscription that includes Java SE Licensing and Support for use on Desktops, Servers or Cloud deployments, It follows a commonly used model, popular with Linux distributions.
+Java SE Universal Subscription is a simple, low-cost monthly subscription that includes Java SE Licensing and Support for use on Desktops, Servers or Cloud deployments.
 The subscription provides access to tested and certified performance, stability, and security updates for Java SE, directly from Oracle.
 It also includes access to My Oracle Support (MOS) 24x7, support in 27 languages, Java SE 8 Desktop management, monitoring, and deployment features, among other benefits.
-Visit Java SE Subscription for more information
+Visit Java SE Universal Subscription for more information

 The standard term is one year.
 Contact sales for other options.